smfactor/smfactor.github.io/research.md

 My dissertation research was with Dr. Adam Kraus at the University of Texas at Austin applying interferometric analysis techniques to archival data to detect close in companions, binary stars or exoplanets.
 This technique models the full aperture of the telescope as an array of sub-apertures.
 This model is then used to analyze images in the Fourier domain by simulating a redundant interferometer.

-### Kernel-phase interferometry for imaging beyond the diffraction limit
+### Kernel-phase interferometry for imaging beyond the diffraction limit ([Factor & Kraus 2022](https://ui.adsabs.harvard.edu/abs/2022AJ....164..244F))

 The first project in this series was an archival binary search around old field brown dwarfs.
 The figures below show our aperture model, and the progression from  images, to Fourier amplitude and phase, to kernel-phase, and finally to fitted astrometry and photometry.
 This target demonstrates the power of kernel-phase analysis by detecting a binary at $$ \sim90 $$ miliarcseconds, just over $$ 0.5\,\lambda/D $$ for *HST*, at a contrast of $$ \sim8\!:\!1\! $$.
 This project has two accepted publications, one detailing the binary search and another analyzing the population demographics of the catalogue.
 My kernel-phase interferometry pipeline, named Argus, can be found here: [https://github.com/smfactor/argus](https://github.com/smfactor/argus) (tutorials are under construction).